duaraghav8/Ethlint/README.md

 ---
 **NOTE**

-Solium does NOT strictly adhere to Solidity [Style Guide](http://solidity.readthedocs.io/en/latest/style-guide.html).
+Solium does **not** strictly adhere to Solidity [Style Guide](http://solidity.readthedocs.io/en/latest/style-guide.html).
 It aims to promote coding practices agreed upon by the community at large.

 ---